Slow Cooker Pulled Pork

 Slow cooker pulled pork in a serving dish

 Cooking a pork roast can be a daunting thing, or perhaps you just don’t know that you can make a juicy, tender, pulled pork at home without a smoker.
 Either way, we are here to help show you just how easy it is to make pulled pork at home: all you need is a slow cooker!
-Our slow cooker pulled pork recipe is a quick and easy way to make pulled pork at home without a smoker.
+Our slow cooker pulled pork recipe is a quick and easy way to make pulled pork at home and provide you with easy lunches or dinners for the week!

 This basic pulled pork recipe can then be used in any number of dishes, or eaten plain.
 Later in the post we’ll share our favorite uses for this pulled pork to help inspire you.
 But first, let’s break down what you’ll need to make our slow cooker pulled pork recipe, and how to do it!